RedisLabs/redislabs-docs/content/rdi/installation/debezium-server-configuration.md

 In addition you can configure the timeout on waiting for the replica shard acknowledgment and the delay between write retries (both 1000 milliseconds by default).
 See the [reference section](#redis-data-integration-configuration-reference) of this document for full reference.

-### Redis Data Integration Configuration Reference
+### Redis data integration configuration reference

 | Property                                   | Default | Description                                                                                                                                                                  |
 | ------------------------------------------ | ------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |